sait-wbdv/winter-2022/content/cpnt-200/lessons/day-06.md

   - Work on assignments

 ### Announcement: If 90% of the class can submit a link to the nuxt template deployed to netlify by the end of lab time, We will start at 9am on March 4

+- Submit link in the netlify box in brightspace (not for grades)